Today a bailiff from above compant arrived at my doorstep with an enforcement visit warning letter for my partner.

 Go to the The Certificated Enforcement Agent Register online, and you can check if the agent that visited you holds a bailiff certificate.

-If they are working for B/S just type Bristow or sutor in the search box and then search the list for the name of the agent who signed the enforcement visit letter.
+If they are working for B/S just type Bristow and sutor in the search box and then search the list for the name of the agent who signed the enforcement visit letter.

 It will tell you which court granted him his certificate.
 Most likely to be Worcestershire combined court.